Eschatologue/CM_wiki/docs/class/paladin/crown.md

 > *Defend Civilization and Law from Tyranny*

+You have sworn yourself to the ideals of civilisation, serving the laws that hold society together and preserving the order they command.

 The Oath of the Crown is sworn to the ideals of civilization, be it the spirit of a nation, fealty to a sovereign, or service to a deity of law and rulership.
 The paladins who swear this oath dedicate themselves to serving society and, in particular, the just laws that hold society together.

 These paladins are the watchful guardians on the walls, standing against the chaotic tides of barbarism that threaten to tear down all that civilization has built, and are commonly known as guardians, exemplars, or sentinels.
 Often, paladins who swear this oath are members of an order of knighthood in service to a nation or a sovereign, and undergo their oath as part of their admission to the order's ranks.